 The I2C communication protocol is very common in modern sensors and other parts.
-Whenever you see pins labelled as SDA and SCL, it means that you are dealing with a part that requires the use of the I2C protocol.
+Whenever you see pins labeled as SDA and SCL, it means that you are dealing with a part that requires the use of the I2C protocol.

 Matti’s Note: I2C is supposed to be pronounced i-squared-c.
 Some people get really upset if you say i-two-c.
-So naturally I normally say i-two-c and also usually write it as I2C.
+So naturally, I normally say i-two-c and also usually write it as I2C.

 Advantages of I2C:

 - You can send and receive lots of data with only two wires